bert010/trilium-theme/README.md

 my first trilium theme.
 I Needed a theme easy on the eyes, compact for use on my 10" chromebook and fitting well side to side with my Eagle.cool image archiving app which I use a lot.
-Since I use a lot if images it was important to get all images whether portrait or landscape to display without being cropped in card view mode.
+Since I use a lot if images it was important to get all images whether portrait or landscape to display without being cropped in card view mode. the to-do list and the bookmarks list in the right pane are custom widgets.

 It's still a work in progress so if anyone uses this and finds quirks let me know